symfony-cmf/symfony-cmf-docs/bundles/block/create_your_own_blocks.rst

 ~~~~~~~~~~~~~~~~~~

 The methods ``buildEditForm`` and ``buildCreateForm`` specify how to build the
-the forms for editing using a frontend or backend UI.
+the forms for editing using a front-end or backend UI.
 The method
 ``validateBlock`` contains the validation configuration.
 This is not used in
 the CMF and it is recommended to instead build forms or Sonata admin classes
 that can handle the block documents.